 Needless to say, the content-first approach comes with an array of benefits that would surely boost the overall vision of your design.
 Here are a few pros for a quick look:

-If you consider design and content differently of each other, something tends to be lost in the union.
-Under such situations, contents are cut, the story is told with inconsistency and designs are reshuffled.
+If you consider design and content differently from each other, something tends to be lost in the union.
+Under such situations, contents are cut, the story is told with inconsistency, and designs are reshuffled.
 But by adopting the content-first strategy, both the content and designs are synchronized to work together, as a whole.

 The present process followed by you may indicate to be effective and efficient.
-But, if you are not building the sites around the content, then you may have to be confronted with unexpected timeline and scopes, which is ruled out by the content-first approach.
+But, if you are not building the sites around the content, then you may have to be confronted with unexpected timelines and scopes, which are ruled out by the content-first approach.

 Design-first web development leads to clashes between the stories narrated on the site.
 Besides, it leads to clashes between the team members because the content creator interprets the vision in some way and the designers in some other way.

-Instead of wasting time pursuing each other’s points, you can increase productivity with collaborative working on the story of your site.
+Instead of wasting time pursuing each other’s points, you can increase productivity by collaborative working on the story of your site.